Tuesday, 27 March 2012

 On the "drop in the number of babies born prematurely or with low birthweight", the BBC article notes, in passing, that

-The investigators believe both are linked to the smoking ban, even though these rates started to go down some months before the ban was introduced and smoking incidence started to creep up again shortly after the ban.
+The investigators believe both are linked to the smoking ban, even though these rates started to go down some months before the ban was introduced and smoking incidence started to creep up again shortly after the ban.and

 while their work suggests a link, it is not proof that one thing necessarily causes another.
 As with all retrospective studies like this, it is impossible to rule out entirely all other factors that might have influenced the finding.